Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Compressing the Daniely--Vardi Lift

-We now formally state a theorem which captures the DV lift and its ``compressed'' version.
+We now formally state a theorem which captures our ``compressed'' version of the DV lift.
 The version of this theorem for $L+2$ layers is implicit in \cite{daniely2021local}.
-The improvement to $L+1$ layers lets us close the gap between their lower bound for three-hidden-layer networks and known upper bounds for learning one-hidden-layer networks.
+In technical terms, our improvement consists of removing the single outer ReLU present in their construction.
+Thus, while our construction still has three \emph{linear} layers, it has only two \emph{non-linear} layers.